HiSpyWAre/deep-understanding-area/README.md

 14/09/2025 == here's my schema to coding consistently everyday.
 It through "PROJECT LADDER" :

-# 🚀 Python Project Ladder
+# 🚀 Project Ladder

-A progressive set of **15 beginner-to-intermediate Python projects**, designed to build up programming skills step by step.
+A progressive set of **15 beginner-to-intermediate projects**, designed to build up programming skills step by step.
 Each project introduces **new concepts** while reinforcing previous lessons, so by the end you’ll have your **first full-stack app**.

 ---